Ovarian cancer: make sure you know the symptoms

 - Feeling full quickly when eating

-There are several warning signs which mean you should see your GP urgently.
-It is unlikely you have cancer, but it is good to check just to be safe.
+There are several signs to look out for, it does not mean you have cancer but it is good to get things checked out and to be safe.

 The main treatments available include surgery, which often involves removing ovaries, the womb and the fallopian tubes.
 Chemotherapy is usually used after surgery to kill any remaining cancer cells but is sometimes used before surgery to shrink the cancer.

-“Women who feel they are experiencing symptoms of ovarian cancer should contact their GP for a check-up immediately.
+“Women who feel they are experiencing symptoms of ovarian cancer should contact their GP for a check-up.

 “With an early diagnosis, life expectancy increases dramatically, so it is important for women to know what the signs are before it becomes too late.”